The Student Career Roadmap for international students

 Continuing Education Center Saar

-Tip: You can also ask at your workplace about other certifications and training courses that are offered to employees.
+Tip: Ask at your workplace about other certificates and training courses that are offered to employees.

 Strengthen your core skills: Events and workshops

-Saarland University organizes courses and workshops, which help you to improve your written and spoken language skills as well as to develop your intercultural, social and other core competences.
+Saarland University organizes courses and workshops that can help you improve your written and spoken language skills as well as develop your intercultural, social and other core competences.

 Career Center events